The Sichuan delegation reviewed the work report of the Standing Committee of the National People’s Congress in groups. Wang Xiaohui, Huang Qiang, Peng Qinghua and others participated in the deliberation and made speeches_Sichuan Online-breakinglatest.news-Breaking Latest News

 Today is the “March 8th” International Working Women’s Day.
 On behalf of the Provincial Party Committee, Wang Xiaohui extended holiday greetings and best wishes to the female representatives, female committee members and female staff members of our province participating in the National Two Sessions, and to the women in the province.

 Peng Qinghua said in his speech that the work report of the Standing Committee of the National People’s Congress runs through Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era and the spirit of General Secretary Xi Jinping’s important instructions on the work of the National People’s Congress.
 The organic unity of the three is a good report that holds high the banner, enforces the rule of law, builds consensus, and inspires people to forge ahead.
 I fully agree with it.
-In the past five years, the Standing Committee of the National People’s Congress has closely followed the major decisions and deployments of the Party Central Committee, closely followed the people’s expectations for a better life, closely followed the modernization of the national governance system and governance capabilities, and always adhered to the party’s overall leadership throughout the entire process of the NPC’s work. , has always focused on the overall situation of the party and the country to speed up the pace of legislation and law revision, has always adhered to the people-centered development philosophy to implement the requirements of the people’s democracy throughout the process, and has always started from the fundamental interests of the country to create a new situation in the NPC’s foreign exchanges.
+In the past five years, the Standing Committee of the National People’s Congress has closely followed the major decisions and deployments of the Party Central Committee, closely followed the people’s expectations for a better life, closely followed the modernization of the national governance system and governance capabilities, and always adhered to the party’s overall leadership throughout the entire process of the NPC’s work. , has always focused on the overall situation of the party and the country’s work, accelerated the pace of legislation and law revision, always adhered to the people-centered development idea to implement the people’s democratic requirements throughout the process, and always started from the fundamental interests of the country to create a new situation in the NPC’s foreign exchanges.
 The work of the NPC has made historic achievements.
 The system of people’s congresses has become more complete and more established, and the functions and roles of people’s congresses at all levels and their standing committees as political organs, power organs, work organs, and representative organs have been further exerted, making important contributions to promoting the development of the party and the country.

 Delegates spoke enthusiastically during group deliberations, unanimously expressing their approval for documents such as the work report of the Standing Committee of the National People’s Congress and the institutional reform plan of the State Council.
 Everyone believes that since the 13th National People’s Congress and its Standing Committee have performed their duties, they have conscientiously performed the duties entrusted by the Constitution and laws, adhered to the organic unity of the party’s leadership, the people as the masters of the country, and the rule of law.
 On the new journey of building a modern socialist country in an all-round way, Continuously promote the whole process of people’s democracy to show a new atmosphere, continue to promote the work of the people’s congress in the new era to achieve new major achievements, and provide a strong guarantee for the rule of law to comprehensively promote the great rejuvenation of the Chinese nation.
 The institutional reform plan of the State Council closely follows the new era, new journey and new tasks, highlights key industries and fields, and strives to solve some difficult issues of major concern and social concern. , More optimized in terms of function allocation, more perfect in system and mechanism, and more efficient in operation and management.
 Everyone also put forward some suggestions based on the actual situation.